slammer1870/studious-lamp/README.md

 #### 9. Conditional Rendering:
     1. As an unauthenitaced user check that navbar only displays Log In Button.
     2. As an authenitaced user check that navbar  displays Dashboard and Log Out Button.
+    3. Only an Onwer of a post can see Edit and Delete buttons on posts

 ##### Results
 * Log In Button appears in navbar but not Dashboard or Log Out Buttons - ***passed***
 * Dashboard and Log Out Buttons appears in navbar but not Log In Button - ***passed***
+* Post card only show Edit and Delete buttons for post owner - ***passed***

 ### Defect Tracking